When it comes to content on the web, most of us forget far more than we remember.

 This year, the Help Scout blog ramped up our editorial calendar to two original posts per week; that’s 50+ articles published in the last six months.
 Quite a lot of writing to discover.

 With that in mind, we’ve curated an abridged list of our greatest hits this year.
 The result?
 You can browse and revisit any posts you may have missed.
 Enjoy!

 Providing outstanding support

 This is our bread-and-butter and far and away our favorite topic to cover.
-We built a helpdesk and a knowledge base to help you get the job done.
+We built a shared inbox and a knowledge base to help you get the job done.
 We hope our writing has served as useful guidance along the way.